ejricha/presentations/cmake/variables.md

 ```

-Note that once a cache variable is set, it never resets to what is in the `CMakeLists.txt`:
+Note that once a cache variable is set, it never resets to what is in the `CMakeLists.txt`.

-The only way to get it back is to modify or delete `CMakeCache.txt`
+The only way to get it back is to modify or delete `CMakeCache.txt`:
 ```bash
 $ cmake .. -DCacheVariable:STRING="Permanent override"
 -- CacheVariable = Permanent override